HemanB/Interosight/docs/core/PRD.md

 ### Visual Design
 - **Color Palette:**
   - Primary: monochromatic black-white scale with subtle grays
-  - Accent: Soft blue (#3B82F6) for interactive elements and progress indicators
+  - Accent: Olive for interactive elements and progress indicators
   - Modern but not industrial feel - warm and approachable
   - High contrast for accessibility